 - Melatonin for Trouble Falling Asleep

-0.3 to 5 mg of melatonin, not to exceed 9 months may help people who have trouble falling asleep6
+0.3 to 5 mg of melatonin, not to exceed nine months, may help people who have trouble falling asleep6

 - Melatonin for Disrupted Sleep-Wake Cycle

-2 to 12 mg taken at bedtime for up to 4 weeks, may help get your natural rhythm back on track6
+2 mg to 12 mg taken at bedtime for up to four weeks may help get your natural rhythm back on track6

 - Melatonin for Extended Difficulty Sleeping

-most research studies have used 2 to 3 mg of controlled-release melatonin for up to 29 weeks.
-Doses of up to 12 mg daily have also been studied for shorter durations (up to 4 weeks)6
+Most research studies have used 2 mg to 3 mg of controlled-release melatonin for up to 29 weeks.
+Doses of up to 12 mg daily have also been studied for shorter durations (up to four weeks)6

 - Melatonin for Blood Pressure Support

-2 to 3 mg of a controlled-release melatonin for up to 4 weeks6
+2 mg to 3 mg of a controlled-release melatonin for up to four weeks6

 - Melatonin for Jet Lag

-0.5 to 8 mg at bedtime is commonly taken starting the night of arrival at your destination, continuing for 2 to 5 days6
+0.5 mg to 8 mg at bedtime is commonly taken starting the night of arrival at your destination, continuing for two to five days6

 The above intake amounts have been studied scientifically, but always check with your doctor first before supplementing your melatonin to find the safest intake for your individual needs.6